wp-plugins/smart-forms/readme.txt

 9. Calculated field interface
 10. Example of date field
 == Changelog ==
+= Smart Forms 1.2.9 =
-= Smart Forms 1.2.8 =
+* Smart Forms Improvements in form builder, added a new property to the text area so you can disable it = Smart Forms 1.2.8 =
 * Smart Forms Improvements disabled the checkbox edition in the form builder.
 = Smart Forms 1.2.7 =